 10 Time Management Tips for Kids

 These skills must be developed and practiced on a regular basis.
+And time management goes a long way when it comes to establishing self-discipline in kids.
 Here are a few things you can do to ensure children effectively set priorities and manage time.

 When your children have kids of their own, they will have a good idea of what they should do as a parent.
-Look at how you can improve your priorities, and routines, as well as your time management skills.
+Look at how you can improve your priorities, organize your life, and routines, as well as your time management skills.
 Make adjustments where they are needed.

 2. Identify wants, needs, and time limits.
 As you go through the day, let your children hear what you are thinking as you prioritize and make decisions.
 For example, “I want this chocolate bar but I don’t need it.
 I’ll wait to get it some other time.”
 “I want to stop by Janie’s house too, but we need to get the ice cream into our freezer before it melts.”